 - Volunteer or intern during your summer break

-As schools go about preparing students for college, sophomore year students will find that the whole process speeds up to a certain extent.
-Academic workloads increase with every progressing year in high school, but it is important to keep track of the college application process.
+Sophomore-year students will find that the whole process of college prep begins to speed up.
+Academic workloads increase with every progressing year.
+It is important to keep track of the college application process over the course of all four years.
 One of the most important things to do is to choose the right subjects, electives, and levels.
-A good mix of CP, honors, and AP classes will help students balance the workload better.
-Students should regularly check with their counselors to see how they are doing academically and whether they’re on track with the yearly college preparation plan.
+A good mix of CP, honors and AP classes will help students balance the workload better.
+Students should check in with their counselors to see how they are doing academically and whether they’re on track with the yearly college prep checklists.

 - Meet with your school counselor for a follow-up on your grades from freshman year

-- Plan for academic success and implement any advice from the school counselor into the yearly plan
+- Plan for academic success and implement any advice from the school counselor into the four years plan

 - Draft your high school resume, which highlights accomplishments, personally and academically, and have it reviewed by the guidance counselor.

 - Get more involved in extracurricular activities that match your interests.

 - Try to think of a career you would like to go into and learn its education requirements.